Rodriguez wins Alpine stage as Vingegaard retains slim Tour lead

 Bardet and English rider James Shaw fell at speed on a downhill stretch after the day's first climb.

-A runner-up at the Tour de France and world championships, Bardet had been in 12th overnight and was targeting an overall finish in the top five.
+A runner-up at the 2016 Tour de France and world championships in 2018, Bardet had been in 12th overnight and was targeting a top five finish.

 Ahead of the stage, the series of Alpine descents had put Gino Maeder's recent fatal crash in the Tour of Switzerland firmly in the minds of many in the peloton.

-Earlier, after a sudden shower, there was a mass fall on a corner just 5km into stage 14 that forced organisers to halt the race for 25 minutes.
+Earlier, after a sudden shower, there was a mass fall on a corner just 5km after the start that forced organisers to halt the race for 25 minutes.

 South African rider Louis Meintjes, 13th overall, suffered a broken collarbone and did not rejoin the race either.
 Spaniard Antonio Pedrero was evacuated on a stretcher and Colombian Esteban Chaves restarted but pulled out ten minutes later.